briehn/digizon/README.md

 When receiving a response from the Products Controller, with only a difference in parameters, a specific list of Products can be given.
 With this function Digizon is able to, with one request, gain access to products by category or by specific input characters via search bar.
 Case sensitivity was not initially considered and was an issue that arose when testing out the product.
 An easy fix with a conversion to lowercase for both the query and search parameter.
 Similar to Amazon, when a user inputs a search value that results in a non-existent product, the controller returns all products insatead.

 With the addition and functionality of a Search Bar, an issue arose where the search bar would not clear itself upon clicking a link or being redirected to another page.
 This was resolved by adding event listeners to the document and window itself.
-Presenting, **DOM Manipulation**
+Presenting, **DOM Manipulation**:

 ```js
 useEffect(() => {